LiaScript/LiaScript-Exporter/README.md

 Project settings:

 --project-no-meta            Disable the generation of meta information for OpenGraph and Twitter-cards.
 --project-no-categories      Disable the filter for categories/tags.
 --project-category-blur      Enable this and the categories will be blurred instead of deleted.
 --project-generate-pdf       PDFs are automatically generated and added to every card.
+--project-generate-scrom12   SCORM12 and pass additional scrom settings.
+--project-generate-scrom2004 SCORM2004 and pass additional scrom settings.
+--project-generate-ims       IMS resources with additional config settings.
 --project-generate-cache     Only generate new files, if they do not exist.

 RDF settings: